MCarlomagno/ProtoSound/README.md

 yarn hardhat node
 ```

-Add your account private keys opening `.env` or creating one
+Add your account private keys and token URIs opening `.env` or creating one

 ```shell
 HARDHAT_ACCOUNT1='...'